DigUpTheHatchet/spotify-social/README.md

-- Start using dotenv for managing environment variables x Get dynamodb local running
-- Create basic crud operations in TrackHistoryDynamoDBStorage
+- Start using dotenv for managing environment variables x Get dynamodb local running x Create basic crud operations in TrackHistoryDynamoDBStorage
-- Create table definitions to start with
-- Parameterise all functions by userId
+- Create table definitions to start with x Parameterise all functions by userId